Covid-19 has been hard for the whole world alike.

 Repurposing your existing furniture is an excellent way to save money.
 Here’s what you can do.
 Here are a few ideas that you can use.

 Office desk: You can use your spare dining table as your office desk if any.
 If you don’t have one, look for pine kitchen tables at lower-end furniture stores.
-It will do the job for you.
+It will do the job for you or get a foldable training table that you can easily fold and store if needed.

 Office chair: Your chair cannot be bought in haste.
 It influences your health directly.
 Your ideal chair is the one that gives you the perfect backrest and keeps your ergonomic posture straight.
 You can buy this new from somewhere like officemonster.co.uk or second hand from an Amazon reseller or workspace furniture reseller.
 But, in some cases, if the height of your desk compliments the height of the dining chair, you can always use it.